Do you want to keep the promises you made to yourself and stick to your plan?

 a breakthrough in behavioral research [that] has major public health implications for the major causes of preventable death.

 Bricker and his team, having received $10 million in total federal research grants to study this topic, are rigorously testing this intervention on multiple platforms, including smartphone apps, websites, and telephone coaching.
-His SmartQuit app for quitting smoking was recently launched and is now in distribution worldwide.

-My Tweak on Willingness and Self Control
+My Tweak on Willingness and Self-Control

-When I first saw this video about acceptance and willingness, I noticed the idea of the third person approach to self control.
-In this case, the speaker talked about how people say “I have a craving” and then try to overcome the temptation.
+When I first saw this video about acceptance and willingness, I noticed the idea of the third-person approach to self-control.
+Here, the speaker talked about how people say “I have a craving” and then try to overcome the temptation.

-Self Control by Observing from the Outside
+Self-Control by Observing from the Outside

 Now do it to yourself.
 Let’s say you quit smoking and feel the cravings.
 Focus on mentally examining yourself with genuine interest.
 Something like: